The ride home always seems faster than the ride there

 I mean, I guess so.
 Almost five thousand feet higher than what we’re used to when we’re up there in the forest.

-The last time we were there we took a different trail and when we found a spot to sit and take in the view from on top of the mountain overlooking the treetops and beyond the desert of white sands, you said you wanted to build a house right there so you could see that view every day.
+The last time we were there, we took a different trail.
+When we found a spot to sit and take in the view from the top of the mountain, overlooking the treetops and beyond the desert of white sands, you said you wanted to build a house right there so you could see that view every day.

 I said there didn’t seem to be enough room to build a house because I couldn’t imagine destroying or building over anything that we were around at the moment.
 Besides that, I said, this is federal property.